-Couples therapy vs marriage counseling: Which is right for you? by Ashley Laderer | Jan 11, 2026 | Beginning Therapy, Mental Health Topics You’re Googling “couples therapy vs marriage counseling” at 11 p.m. because you and your partner just had the same fight you’ve had five times this month, and you’re finally ready to get help.
+Couples therapy vs marriage counseling: Which is right for you? by Ashley Laderer | Jan 13, 2026 | Beginning Therapy, Mental Health Topics You’re Googling “couples therapy vs marriage counseling” at 11 p.m. because you and your partner just had the same fight you’ve had five times this month, and you’re finally ready to get help.
 But now you’re stuck: Do you need couples therapy or marriage counseling?
 Does it even matter?
 Short…

-Therapist vs counselor vs psychologist: What’s the difference? by Angela Myers | Nov 23, 2025 | Beginning Therapy, Mental Health Topics Trying to figure out mental health care can be overwhelming.
-There are therapists, counselors, psychologists, psychiatrists, and psychiatric nurse practitioners—and they all seem to do similar things.
-Add in all the licensing abbreviations that vary by state, and it’s easy to feel lost before you even start looking for help….
+Therapist vs counselor vs psychologist: What’s the difference? by Angela Myers | Jan 12, 2026 | Beginning Therapy, Mental Health Topics Trying to figure out mental health care can be confusing.
+Therapists, counselors, psychologists, psychiatrists, psychiatric nurse practitioners—they all treat anxiety and depression, but the titles seem interchangeable.
+Then there are the licensing abbreviations (LPC, LMFT, Psy.D) that vary by state, making it even harder to know where to start.
+Understanding…

 Couples therapy costs explained: What to expect and how to make it affordable by Angela Myers | Nov 6, 2025 | Beginning Therapy, Mental Health Topics If your relationship feels strained—maybe conversations turn into arguments more often, or you’re struggling to connect like you used to—you might be wondering if couples therapy could help.
 Many people are asking the same question: Thriveworks data shows that interest in couples therapy grew 39 percent in 2024, outpacing all…